anrisakaki/anrisakaki.github.io/_pages/about.md

 My research interests are broadly in the field of development economics.
 I have a particular interest in understanding the causes and effects of structural transformation in developing countries, and how this interacts with gender equality.
 I am also interested in researching questions concerning health, behaviour, and trade.

-I will be visiting Aix-Marseilles School of Economics from 19 April to 22 June.

 Feel free to get in touch with me at: anri.sakakibara@kcl.ac.uk

 ### Research interests: